Chapter 3 Do You Still Want to Marry Me?

 "Would you hit your wife?"

-Wentworth said firmly, "Force is meant to protect people I care.
+Wentworth said firmly, "Force is only meant to protect those I care about.
 I would never hit my wife!"

 "Then, do you still want to marry me?"